 Included in the loss from discontinued operations, net of tax are the results of operations for our sold stations, which included our Los Angeles, Miami, Augusta, Louisville, Dayton, Minneapolis and Boston WILD-FM stations.
-During the year ended December 2008, we sold our Los Angeles station for approximately \$137.5 million in cash, and recorded a loss, net of tax of approximately \$6.1 million, and we sold our Miami station for approximately \$12.3 million in cash, and recorded a gain, net of tax of approximately \$3.2 million.
-In August 2007, we closed on the sale of our Minneapolis stations in our Louisville market for approximately \$76.0 million in cash, and recorded a gain on the sale, net of tax of approximately \$1.9 million.
+During the year ended December 2008, we sold our Los Angeles station for approximately \$13.5 million in cash, and recorded a loss, net of tax of approximately \$6.1 million, and we sold our Miami station for approximately \$12.3 million in cash, and recorded a gain, net of tax of approximately \$3.2 million.
+In August 2007, we closed on the sale of our Minneapolis station for approximately \$28.0 million in cash and recorded a loss on the sale of \$713,000, net of tax.
+In September of 2007, we closed on the sale of our Dayton stations and five of the six stations in our Louisville market for approximately \$7.0 million in cash, and recorded a gain on the sale, net of tax of approximately \$1.9 million.
 The loss from discontinued operations, net of tax, includes a tax provision of \$101,000 for the year ended December 31, 2008 compared to a benefit from taxes of approximately \$75.0 million for the same period in 2007.